-When you find yourself trapped in an addiction, recovery can seem impossible.
-Here is a list of rules taken from The Waterfall Concept, that will guide you to a healing conclusion!
+When you are LDS and find yourself trapped in an addiction, recovery can seem impossible.
+Here is a list of rules taken from The Waterfall Concept, the new standard in LDS addiction recovery books, that will guide you to a healing conclusion!
 If you aren’t following these rules, you probably aren’t experiencing recovery from your addiction.
 These rules are for the early part of recovery, there is another set for advanced recovery work.

 1. Shut up and do the work.
 Your best thinking got you here, so don’t try to think your way out.
 Just get humble, very very humble and teachable and do the work of recovery.

 2. Don’t believe you own BS.
 Denial has many voices.